applekey/convolution/readme.txt

 2, test case, use 1 for 1d and 2 for 2d
 0, 0 or 1, to either print the results of the decompose/reconstruct, 0 is for silent

+##Notes
+for 2d, for side width greater than 1024, the n must be a constant of 1024, ex 2048 or 4096.